stfc/PSyclone/doc/dynamo0p3.rst

 all versions of the Dynamo API.

 .. note:: Only the loop-colouring transformation is currently supported
 	  for loops that contain inter-grid kernels.
-Support for other transformations is not yet implemented.
+Attempting to apply other transformation types will result in PSyclone raising an error.

 .. autoclass:: psyclone.transformations.DynamoLoopFuseTrans
     :members: